-Create a new file called [application_name].yaml and place it in the direction you've created.
+Create a new file called [application_name].yaml and place it in the directory you've created.

 The YAML file contains a few basic definitions about the application.
 In this section, we'll review the most basic ones needed in order to start the application:

-TIP: For more information about each code section, click the icon next to it.
+TIP: For more information about each sequence or key value pair, click the icon next to it.

 kind: application inputs: